-Just like all worthwhile things, gaining these blessings does take work and time.
-Yet, as thousands of homeschool parents have found, they are VERY possible!
+Like all worthwhile things, gaining these blessings does take work and time.
+Yet, as thousands of homeschool parents have found, completing the work and gaining these blessings are VERY possible!

 Should I Homeschool My Child?

-So, let’s go over a major worry you might have.
-Do you have the patience to homeschool, and will your children will listen to you and learn from you?
+Let’s go over a major worry you might have.
+Do you have the patience to homeschool, and will your children listen to you and learn from you?
 Here are some things to consider:

 First, if you feel God is calling you to homeschool, He will make you enough—don’t worry too much about your abilities.
-Homeschool parents find that, over time, their patience increases, but also their children’s behavior usually improves, too.
+Homeschool parents find that their patience increases over time, but their children’s behavior usually improves, too.

-You get to spend the best hours of the day with your child, not just the evenings when everyone is tired and overwhelmed.
-They learn, as you will, how to work together and communicate better.
+You get to spend the best hours of the day with your children, not just the evenings when everyone is already tired and overwhelmed.
+They–and you–learn how to work together and communicate better.

 Many families find that relationship problems resolve when they have more time together.
-Give it time, and God will help both you and your child develop increased patience.
+Give it time, and God will help both you and your children develop increased patience.

 Second, the same concept applies to having your children listen to you and learn from you when homeschooling.
 It might take some figuring out, but they CAN learn from you.
 In fact, a parent is the most influential teacher a child ever has.

 All good things take time and effort.
-With persistence, your teacher/student relationship with your child will grow into something beautiful and effective.
+With persistence, your teacher/student relationship with your child can grow into something beautiful and effective.

 With our easy-to-teach resources that require no prep time or previous knowledge on the subject, you just open up the book and learn along with your child as you teach.